-There are three simulations presented; Avi-sequential, Avi-single and Avi-grass.
-The wheat season is represented in all sequential and single crop simulations, simulations.
-The Avi-grass simulation has prescribed LAI and canopy height, which means that the crop development and growth is held to observations and is therefore not being controlled by the crop model.
-In the two crop simulations (Avi-sequential and Avi-single), the LAI and canopy height are calculated by the model, producing a similar wheat crop in each simulation in terms of LAI, canopy height and yield (or as observed at Avignon, total above ground biomass).
+We present a method for simulating sequential crops in JULES with a view to enabling JULES-crop to represent these cropping systems in Earth System and Climate models for application in adaptation and mitigation studies.
+We demonstrate its use for a site in Avignon, France, which uses the sorghum-winter wheat rotation and the Indian states of Uttar Pradesh and Bihar, where the rice-spring wheat rotation is prevalent.
+The wheat season is represented in all sequential and single crop simulations, producing a similar wheat crop in terms of LAI, canopy height and yield (or as observed at Avignon, total above ground biomass).
 This is expected because the sequential crop method does not change the parameterization of crops in JULES but changes the control of the crop code to allow it to be used more than once per year.
 This means that the crop growth and development are unaffected by the inclusion of sequential cropping in JULES either for Avignon or India.
-For Avignon, there are There are small differences in the LAI of the single crop simulation, but only for wheat seasons which occur immediately after a sorghum season that is not being represented.
+For Avignon, there are small differences in the LAI of the single crop simulation, but only for wheat seasons which occur immediately after a sorghum season that is not being represented.
 These small differences in LAI at Avignon could be due to differences in soil conditions, where sorghum is not being simulated but the irrigation water is still being applied via the precipitation.
-The very small differences between wheat in the two crop simulations is expected because the same crop code is used in each one, this illustrates that crop growth and development are unaffected by the inclusion of sequential cropping in this irregular sequential cropping system.
-Although Avi-sequential does not perfectly reproduce the observations at Avignon, it does capture the different seasons and crops at this site.